yuv4ik/XFAndroidPickerFocusBug/README.md

 Reproduction of a focus related bug on Android using a `Picker` and `Xamarin.Forms` 3.3.0.967583.

 ### Reproduction steps:
-- Add a picker
+- Add a `Picker` control to the `MainPage`
-- Create snd register a custom `PickerRenderer` with the next code:
+- Create and register a custom `PickerRenderer` with the next code:
 ```
 protected override void OnElementChanged(ElementChangedEventArgs<Picker> e)
 {